 It’s important to take the time to experiment and move the lighting equipment to see how it changes the photograph.
 Move the light in.
 Move it away.
 Add lights.
 Take away lights.
 Modify the light.
 Try a lot of different things.
 Most importantly, critically analyze what is happening.
 You may not have an interest in being a still life photographer but following along and investing some time experimenting and learning to “see” light will improve your photography even if you are a street shooter or a landscape photographer.

 Light is the most important tool a photographer has.
 Understanding how light plays on an object and being able to control and manipulate the light is vital to convey the desired message or mood of the photograph.
 The first step to mastering light is to get a background on light as it relates to the photographer.

-At A Glance: Our Top Picks for Bluprint Courses about Lighting
+At A Glance: Our Top Picks for Craftsy Courses about Lighting

 Characteristics of Light in Photography

 Light has four to seven basic characteristics depending upon who you ask.
 The number changes because they may be grouped differently but the meanings are the same.
 The characteristics we are going to discuss are quantity, contrast range, color, quality (hard/soft light), direction, with special emphasis on quality and direction.

 Simply how much there is.
 Take a light reading to get your exposure.
 Now you have to determine how the quantity relates to what you are trying to create.
 Is it fine as it is or do you need to add additional light for a greater depth of field or to use a faster shutter speed or take away light for a shallower depth of field or slower shutter speed.
 There are other ways to alter exposure but we are concerned with the light.